IsabelaMendolia/About-Me/README.md

 tested with:

 My name is Isabela.
-I am a designer, coder, and life learner of making things that are harmoniously aligned.
+making things with harmony.
-To Create something beautiful, or meaningful, fun or maybe with no purpose at all --to simply exist, learn, create and collaborate.
+To Create something beautiful, or meaningful, purposeful or maybe with no purpose at all --to simply exist, learn, create and collaborate.